 - Bachelor’s degree from an accredited institution in engineering, biological science, physical science, computer science or mathematics.

 - Degree must be followed by at least 3 years of related, progressively responsible, professional experience or at least 1,000 pilot-in-command time in jet aircraft.
 An advanced degree is desirable and may be substituted for experience as follows: master’s degree = 1 year of experience, doctoral degree = 3 years of experience.
-Teaching experience, including experience at the K – 12 levels, is considered to be qualifying experience for the Astronaut Candidate position; provided degree is in a Science, Engineering, or Mathematics field.
+Teaching experience, including experience at the K – 12 levels, is considered to be qualifying experience for the Astronaut Candidate position; provided the degree is in a Science, Engineering, or Mathematics field.

 - Ability to pass the NASA long-duration Astronaut physical, which includes the following specific requirements: